Keith Merrin, Director

 Julie manages the Laing Art Gallery in Newcastle upon Tyne, Hatton Gallery on behalf of Newcastle University, and Shipley Art Gallery in Gateshead.
 Julie is responsible for the creative and strategic vision of each gallery, leading the teams, business planning, developing the buildings, designated collections and programmes.
 Julie sits on the steering group for the National Subject Specialist network for British Art led by Tate and the Paul Mellon Centre for Studies in British Art.

-Sheryl leads on communications and audience development for TWAM’s nine museums and galleries and the archives.
-She works closely with venue managers and colleagues to advise on all communications issues and to provide strategic marketing support.
-Sheryl also manages the Communications, Design and Digital teams.
-Outside of her role with TWAM, Sheryl chairs the Newcastle Gateshead Cultural Venues Audience Development Group and the Family Explorers Steering Group.
+Sheryl leads on communications and development for TWAM’s nine museums and galleries and the archives.
+She works closely with venue managers and colleagues to advise on all communications and fundraising and to provide strategic marketing support.
+Sheryl manages the Communications, Development and Digital team.
+She chairs the Newcastle Gateshead Cultural Venues Communications Group and the Family Explorers and North East Family Arts Network Steering Group and is the Project Manager for The Late Shows.